 Start by building all four campaigns with proper negative keyword isolation, launch with the benchmark budget allocation, and let data guide your rebalancing over the first 2-4 weeks.
 As your account matures and spend grows, expand into sub-category campaigns and geo-specific structures.

-At RocketShip HQ, this framework is the first thing we implement for every new Apple Search Ads account, and it consistently delivers cleaner data, lower CPAs, and faster scaling compared to unstructured approaches.
+This framework is a foundational best practice for Apple Search Ads account structure, delivering cleaner data, lower CPAs, and faster scaling compared to unstructured approaches.
 When combined with complementary channels, the results compound: Apple Search Ads and Meta Ads together than running them independently.

 Looking to scale your mobile app growth with performance creative that delivers results?
 Talk to RocketShip HQ to learn how our frameworks can work for your app.